zurb/F5-accessibility-audit/readme.md

   for some reason not using native `progress` elements to then style.
 My guess by using such a role + `aria-valuemax`, `aria-valuemin`, `aria-valuenow` can then be used, simplifying making our progress bars accessible.

 ## Tables
 - Must use the role of `grid` where necessary;
 - Accessibility section on `thead`, `tfoot`, `tcaption`, and `tbody` despite them being already accounted for with CSS.

 ## Tabs
-- Our tabs will likely have to slightly reengineed.
+- Our tabs will likely have to slightly re-engineered.
-- Use `role=tablist`, `role=tabpanel` and  `role=tab` for the contianer of the links, for each tab link and indiviudal panels tabs.
+- Use `role=tablist`, `role=tabpanel` and  `role=tab` for the container of the links, for each tab link and individual panels tabs.
 - `aria-hidden` must be toggled true/false for each tab when they get focus.
 - `aria-selected` must be used for the open tab
-- Remove the default accessibilty features of `li`, `dl`, and so on to a special role dedicated for widgets such as tabs: `presentation`.
+- Remove the default accessibility features of `li`, `dl`, and so on to a special role dedicated for widgets such as tabs: `presentation`.

 ## Interchange
 - `aria-atomic=true` & `aria-live="assertive"`
-- `aria-busy` being toggled true and false may also be needed if content will be ajaxed extensively.
+- `aria-busy` being toggled true and false may also be needed if content will be Ajaxed extensively.
 - An Accessibility section written on the implications of using `aria-atomic` to be `false` instead of `true`.